riceissa/issarice.com/wiki/index.md

 [open notebook](http://wcm1.web.rice.edu/open-notebook-history.html) of sorts (in some sense, anything that doesn't belong elsewhere ends up on here).

-# Other things on this site
+# Things on this site

 - [About me](about) (contains a short self-introduction and contact information)